Search for Charged Excited States of Dark Matter with KamLAND-Zen: Analysis

 \subsubsection{External ${\gamma}$-rays}

 The origins of external ${\gamma}$-rays are the PMTs, the rock and the stainless-steel tank and the deck surrounding KamLAND.
 The 2.6 MeV ${\gamma}$-rays from $^{208}$Tl in the PMT's material are the dominant background.
 Additionally, ${\gamma}$-rays above 5 MeV are due to neutron capture in the rock and the stainless-steel structure.
-We fitted the radius distribution less than 5.0 m with attenuation length of $\gamma$-rays.
-The estimated background rate in $r<$2.5 m for KamLAND-Zen 800 is (0.08$\pm$0.02)(day)$^{-1}$.
-For KamLAND-Zen 400 the IB radius is smaller and the backgrounds on the IB are larger, making the external ${\gamma}$-ray background subdominant.
+We fit the radius distribution for $r<5$ m with a function $f(x)\propto e^{(-x/\mu)}$ where $\mu$ is the attenuation length of ${\gamma}$-rays.
+The estimated background rate in $r<2.5$ m for KamLAND-Zen 800 is (0.08$\pm$0.02)(day)$^{-1}$.
+For KamLAND-Zen 400 the IB radius is smaller and the backgrounds on the IB are larger, making the external ${\gamma}$-ray background negligible.